 Phu Yen is another off the beaten track destination in Central Vietnam with pristine beaches, busy fisherman villages, glistening mini desserts, mouth-watering seafood and astounding natural landscapes.
 If you’re planning to travel to Phu Yen for a peaceful holiday, you certainly won’t be disappointed.

 While attractions in Phu Yen are a bit similar to those in Quy Nhon, Phu Yen is a lesser-known destination which has only become (a bit) more popular thanks to the Vietnamese film “I see yellow flowers on the green grass”.
-Overall, Phu Yen is still a sleeping beauty whom you can help awaken by paying a decent visit.
+Nonetheless, many people still call this land a sleeping beauty, waiting for the Charming Prince to come and wake her up.

 Here is a Phu Yen travel guide crafted from local insights and our own experiences of travelling to Phu Yen in late August, 2016.
 If you’re looking for an off the beaten track destination in Vietnam, or already thinking of a trip to Phu Yen but not knowing much about the place, hopefully this blog post will help!

 Where is Phu Yen in Vietnam?